Noko Masipa: Education

 Masipa has a Master of Business Administration degree from the Management College of Southern Africa (MANCOSA), a Bachelor of Commerce degree from the University of South Africa, and a national diploma in nursing from the Sarleh Dollie Nursing College in collaboration with the University of the Western Cape.

 Additionally, Masipa did a short course on the business of wine at the University of Cape Town Graduate School of Business.
 He holds a certificate in leadership from the University of Pretoria and a certificate in marketing from the Cape Peninsula University of Technology.
-At the University of Dublin and University of Limerick in the Republic of Ireland, he fulfilled an International Ireland Leadership Programme.
+At Trinity College Dublin and University of Limerick in the Republic of Ireland, he fulfilled an International Ireland Leadership Programme.

-Early Childhood
+Early childhood

 Phineas Masipa was born in GaManhlodi popularly known as Cooperspark, in Limpopo's Aganang Municipality.
 He matriculated at Mosonya Secondary School at GaManhlodi Village, Moletjie.
-He finished his primary school at Borume Primary School.
-Started his high school journey at Nokanantshwana Junior Secondary School.
-Due to finances he dropped out for two years after completing the then standard eight.
+He finished his primary school at Borume Primary School and started his secondary school education at the Nokanantshwana Junior Secondary School.
+Due to financial constraints, he dropped out for two years after completing the then standard eight.

 Career

 Masipa worked in the banking sector before becoming active in politics.
 He was 20th on the Democratic Alliance's national list for the 2019 general election and won a seat in the National Assembly at the election.

 In June 2019, Masipa became an alternate member of the Portfolio Committee on Agriculture, Land Reform and Rural Development.

 On 18 August 2022, Masipa was appointed by John Steenhuisen as the DA's Shadow Minister of Agriculture, Land Reform and Rural Development.
 He succeeded Annette Steyn, who retired from politics in June 2022.

+Masipa was elected to the Western Cape Provincial Parliament in the 2024 provincial election.